UKHomeOffice/passports-form-controller/README.md

 The Form class allows for a number of insertion points for extended functionality:

 * `configure`   Allows for dynamic overwriting of particular points of form configuration based on user session
+* `middlewareMixins`   Allows additional middleware to be added after the configure stage
 * `process`     Allows for custom formatting and processing of input prior to validation
 * `validate`    Allows for custom input validation
 * `getValues`   To define what values the fields are populated with on GET